ursomniac/skytour/README.md

 # SkyTour
-Plan observations using a database of DSOs using Django.
+Plan observations using a database of DSOs and SSOs using Django.

 This makes HEAVY use of the [SkyField](https://github.com/skyfielders/python-skyfield) package (saving a lot of time)!